FFT::R2C Class

 r2c_backward(cmf, mfout);

 Note that using forwardThenBackward is expected to be more efficient than separate calls to forward and backward because some parallel communication can be avoided.
 For the spectral data, the example above builds cMultiFab using FFT::R2C provided layout.
 You can also use your own BoxArray and DistributionMapping, but it might result in extra communication.
-It should also be noted that a lot of preparation works are done in the construction of an FFT::R2C object.
+It should also be noted that a lot of preparatory work is done in the construction of an FFT::R2C object.
 Therefore, one should cache it for reuse if possible.
 Although FFT::R2C does not have a default constructor, one could always use std::unique_ptr<FFT::R2C<Real>> to store an object in one’s class.

 Class template FFT::R2C also supports batched FFTs.
 The batch size is set in an FFT::Info object passed to the constructor of FFT::R2C.
 Below is an example.